kevin-lth/MicroservicesJS/projet/readme.md

 # Rent & Stream Service

+*Agathe Hainaut & Kévin Lethuillier*

 ## What has been done ?

-``authentifiaction/login``
+``authentification/login``
-An authenfication is simulated and will always connect you as a client.
+An authentification is simulated and will always connect you as a specific client.

 ``film/get``
 Sends the movie corresponding to the given id if it exists.